cfmlprojects/runwar/README.md

 ## Standards Compliant

 Runwar is powered under the hood by a project called *Undertow* which actually does all the work.
-> "Undertow is a flexible performant web server written in java, providing both blocking and non-blocking API’s based on NIO."
+> Undertow is a flexible performant web server written in java, providing both blocking and non-blocking API’s based on NIO.
 > http://undertow.io

 Undertow is what powers JBoss WildFly and is a very active project with tons of support for stuff like web sockets and HTTP 2.0 and has excellent performance.

 ## Usage
-Undertow can be run from the commandline like so.
+RunWAR can be run from the commandline like so.
 This will give you all the available options:
 ```bash
 $> java -jar runwar-${version}.jar
 ```